sutsuk/break-the-blocks/README.md

 # break-the-blocks

-You can break the falling the block by filling the horizonal line.
+You can break the falling the block by filling the horizontal line.

 ## Test play available on